Nopalev/clock-hive/README.md

 List<String> timezones = List<String>.from(await box!.get(keyName, defaultValue: []));
 ```

-Everytime a `WorldTime` is instantiated or removed, the box containing instantiated timezones would be updated.
+Every time a `WorldTime` is instantiated or removed, the box containing instantiated timezones would be updated.

 ```dart
 IconButton(